-On behalf of the board of directors, management and employees, we invite you to attend Falcon Oil & Gas Ltd.'s Annual General and Special Meeting of Shareholders on 10 December 2020 (the "Meeting"), which will be held via conference call this year.
+On behalf of the board of directors, management and employees, we invite you to attend Falcon Oil & Gas Ltd.'s Annual General and Special Meeting of Shareholders on 12 November 2021 (the "Meeting"), which will be held via conference call this year.

-The items of business to be considered at this Meeting are described in the Notice of Annual General and Special Meeting, and Management Information Circular.
+The items of business to be considered at this Meeting are described in the Notice of the Annual General and Special Meeting, and Management Information Circular.

 Your vote is important regardless of the number of common shares in the Corporation ("Common Shares") you own.
-This year due to the global pandemic and holding the Meeting virtually, we request all shareholders to vote in advance of the Meeting even if they intend on joining the conference call.
+Similar to last year, due to the continued public health impact of COVID-19 and holding the Meeting virtually, we request all shareholders to vote in advance of the Meeting even if they intend on joining the conference call.
 To the extent a ballot is requested at the Meeting, this would be conducted by roll call on the conference call.
 If you are a registered shareholder we request you to complete the enclosed management form of proxy and return it using any one of the methods described on the form of proxy by no later than 11:00 a.m.
-(Toronto time) on Monday, 7 December 2020.
+(Toronto time) on Monday, 8 November 2021.
 If you hold your Common Shares through a broker or an intermediary, we request you to complete the applicable voting instruction form or provide your voting instructions by other acceptable methods.